 The 32-year-old established himself as coach Carlo Ancelotti's preferred choice for Liga games last season, only to then lose his place to Iker Casillas during the closing stages of the campaign.

-Madrid has had a deal in place to sign Costa Rica international Keylor Navas for several weeks - a move that will finally be ratified on Monday after president Florentino Perez asked Levante to delay confirmation until the squad has returned to Spain from its preseason base in the United States.
+Madrid have had a deal in place to sign Costa Rica international Keylor Navas for several weeks - a move that will finally be ratified on Monday after president Florentino Perez asked Levante to delay confirmation until the squad have returned to Spain from their pre-season base in the United States.